api3dao/old-api3-docs/docs/airnode/v0.2/grp-providers/docker/client-image.md

 ### Running Airnode

-It is recommended to run the Airnode in a detached mode using the `---detach` parameter, but you may run the it without it as well.
+It is recommended to run the Airnode in a detached mode using the `--detach` parameter, but you may run the it without it as well.

 :::: tabs